 Tadeusz Galiński, lead researcher: Archaeologists focused on an unusual structure, which stood out in the landscape.
 In the shape of a trapeze, it was composed of two poles, with an arrangement of stones placed around it.
 They were intrigued as to what purpose the building might serve.
 Their general view of the alleged sanctuary during excavations.
 The yew sticks which form the shape of the “Big Dipper” can be spotted in the soil.
 Even more unusual were the yew blades driven into the soil of the structure, forming a shape similar to the famous “Big Dipper” constellation.
 The archaeologists believe the structure reflects the fact that shamans may have performed rituals based on their interpretation of movement of the stars.

 Ritual Stones: The meteorite was discovered among a large group of sacred objects in the hut area on the banks of Swidwie Lake in the West Pomeranian region.
 Archaeologists found items including an amulet and ‘magic staff’ fashioned from antlers and decorated with geometrical motifs, and an engraved bone spear.
 We don’t get to see this staff but if it is a chevron design, then it was a grandmother shamans staff.
-The discovery of the meteorite stone is still used by shamans in shamanic magic today, so its not that unusual and I myself as a shaman (Polish) have worked several years with small pieces of meteorite stones and Moldevite from Monrovia and Czech Republic, they are very powerful stones for dreaming uses.
+The discovery of the meteorite stone is still used by shamans in shamanic magic today, so its not that unusual and I myself have worked with moldevite as a shaman, these from Monrovia and Czech Republic are very powerful stones for dreaming uses.